madisonbarnett/RatePsiProfessor/README.md

 ├── src/                      # Source files for the Wix Velo code │   ├── backend/              # Backend code and logic │   │   ├── dataMovement.jsw          # Backend web module for secure data operations
+|   |   ├── professors.js     # Holds dictionary of 4400+ professor images and function to return image
 │   └── pages/                # Frontend page-specific code
 │       ├── homePage.js       # Code for homepage interactions with dropdown box
 │       └── submissionForm.js  # Code for submission form to retrieve and transfer data